kaaengine/kaa/docs/tutorial/part05.rst

 will have a rectangular hitbox that collides only with enemies.

 The most important difference though is that we'll make it a kinematic body type.
-As said before this body type is useful when we want to handle collisions entirely on our own and we will remove the object on collision.
+As said before this body type is useful when we want to handle collisions entirely on our own.

 First let's add the machine gun bullet object and implement shooting logic: